Andrew-Mackay/WebScienceCoursework/submission/README.md

 Run the program with `python 3.py`
 ### 4_crawler_flickr.py:
 Open the file and on line 11 you can specifiy the time to run the crawler for.
 The default is 60 minutes.
-On line 12 you can specifiy the collection name, the default is `*TODO*`.
+On line 12 you can specifiy the collection name, the default is the flickr sample data.

 Example configuration:
 ```